rebuy-de/compose-navigation/README.md

 ```

 ## The project
-The project is available on [github](https://github.com/katajona/compose-navigation) where you can see a bit more about how to get the navigation to  work, how to add a bottom navigation into our project and how to implement the snackbar.
+The project is available on [github](https://github.com/katajona/compose-navigation) where you can see a bit more about how to get the navigation to  work, how to add a bottom navigation into our project, and how to implement the snackbar.